 But with the increase in usage of Tram, the accident cases also increased.

 After the Croydon tram crash occurred in November 2016, the UK government decided to find a solution for public safety.
 This led to the death of 7 and injured over 60 innocent people.
-This accident was caused as the tram was travelling at the speed of 43.5mph while it reached the curve before the Sandilands stop in Croydon.
+This accident was caused as the tram was traveling at the speed of 43.5mph while it reached the curve before the Sandilands stop in Croydon.
 The investigators said that the required speed limit in the area was 12mph.

 After further inquiry, the Rail Accidents Investigation Branch (RAIB) suggested 15 recommendations for safety along with the automatic braking system.
-The other recommendations included speed reduction, speed monitoring, and signs at each turning and improvement in the customer complaint procedure.
+The other recommendations included speed reduction, speed monitoring, and signs at each turning, and improvement in the customer complaint procedure.

 This system will work along with the warning sign and speed monitoring system added in 2017, used to know about the driver’s distraction and tiredness.